Force over Distance: Chapter 28

 This had to’ve been Rush.

-Young tried, through sheer willpower alone, to travel backwards in time and undo the past three weeks.
+Young tried, through willpower alone, to travel backwards in time and undo the past three weeks.
 Never mind.
 Might as well go all in.
 The past three years would be a better choice.

 “Got it.
 Thanks, lieutenant.”